MapsPeople/docs/src/various/app-user-roles.md

 ![app-user-role-restrictions](/assets/various/app-user-role-restrictions.png)

 * **Open for all** - All App User Roles can view and search for this Location.
-* **Open for specific App User Roles** - Here you will see an overview of the App User Roles you have set up previously.
-Using the checkboxes you can define which App User Roles should have access to viewing and searching for this specific Location.
+* **Open for specific App User Roles** - Select which App User Roles have access to viewing, searching and getting directions to this specific Location.
 * **Closed for All** - No users will see this Location on the Map.

 ### The Map